Lean Logic does not conform.

 Lean Logic is a dictionary of empowerment.

-This is David Fleming’s final manucript of 736 pages just as it was at the time of his sudden death.
-It was printed under hard cover in 2011, primarily for family and friends, and comprises David’s final draft, including endnotes, bibliography and many wonderful wood cuts and illustrations.
+This is David Fleming’s original manuscript of 736 pages just as it was at the time of his sudden death.
+It was printed under hard cover in 2011, primarily for family and friends, and comprises David’s unedited final draft, including endnotes, bibliography and many wonderful wood cuts and illustrations.
 All proceeds from sales are used to promote David’s work and passions, including TEQs (see below).

 The preferred ordering process is to email email@example.com specifying the desired number of copies, delivery address and payment method (cheque or online bank transfer).
 Alternatively, orders can be placed via Paypal:A copy of the published Lean Logic can be requested through libraries by quoting ISBN: 9-781-603-586481